Joolz Aer+ Stroller Review – Is It Better than Competitors?

 Many parents are debating Joolz Aer and Babyzen Yoyo and as I have both I will say that it’s a tough choice.

-However, the seat back is higher on the Joolz and the canopy is bigger, so that’s an advantage for taller and older kids.
+However, the seat back is higher on the Joolz and the canopy is bigger which is a huge advantage for taller and older kids.
 Babyzen Yoyo will fold with an off-brand bumper bar, but Joolz will not fold with the branded bumper bar.

 The buggy board has pros and cons on both, so I guess it depends on what your personal preferences are.